Fertilizing Pastures and Hay: Beef Research School Episode

 With increased forage production on grazing land, higher stocking rates can be used and animal performance may improve.
 Increased production on hay land reduces the cost of unit of production, which means reduced winter feed costs per cow.

 Stay tuned for more episodes of the Beef Research School.
 Past episodes covered maximizing forage acres, biosecurity for beef cattle, and manure management.
-For more information on the Beef Research School, visit www.beefresearch.ca/blog/new-video-series/
+More information on the Beef Research School.

 Sustainable Management of Nutrients on the Landscape for In-Field Livestock Winter Feeding Systems